iamdtang/ember-cli-xml-transform/README.md

 # ember-cli-xml-transform

-A simple transform for dealing with XML strings
+A simple transform for dealing with XML strings.

 ## Installation